OpenNebula/goca/README.md

 ## Examples

 This example demonstrates how get the information of a running VM, print its name, and power it off.
-It then builds a new OpenNebula template and prints it string representation.
+It then builds a new OpenNebula template and prints its string representation.

 ```go
     package main